-10 AdWords ad copy testing ideas you can use right now
+10 ad copy testing ideas you can use right now

 Wondering where to begin with ad copy testing?
 Columnist Jason Puckett shares some ideas to get you started.

 One of the most important attributes of a successful PPC manager is the ability to incorporate new technologies in existing management strategies.
-With the official sunset of AdWords standard text ads and the introduction of AdWords IF Functions, we must develop ways to fuse the new with the old.
+With the official sunset of Google Ads standard text ads and the introduction of IF Functions, we must develop ways to fuse the new with the old.